A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 If you want near-unlimited programmability, however, take a look at the Breville Precision Brewer.
 You can optimize the brew temperature and pre-infusion time, and even make cold brew coffee.
 Here’s what we think about this coffee maker.

-You want to brew less coffee (not 10 cups at a time) – The Moccamaster has a 10 cup (40-oz) brewing capacity.
+You want to brew less coffee (not 10 cups at a time) – The Moccamaster has a 10 cup (1.25 litre) brewing capacity.
 Now, those are European cups, but still, this thing can make a lot of coffee at once.
-If you’re not drinking more than 4-6 oz of brewed coffee at a time, you may want to choose from our list of the best single-serve coffee makers instead.
+If you’re not drinking more than a cup of brewed coffee at a time, you may want to choose from our list of the best single-serve coffee makers instead.

 You are looking for a budget-friendly drip coffee maker – The Moccamaster comes with a high price tag, and not everyone is comfortable splurging on a simple drip coffee machine.
 We get it.
-That’s why we love the Bonavita BV1900TS coffee maker.
-It is SCAA-certified, just like the Technivorm, and features the same one-button brewing simplicity.
-We found that it makes a great cup of coffee, far superior to standard drip coffee makers.
-Learn more about this budget-friendly machine here.
+That’s why we love the Bonavita BV1900TS and the BV1901TS.
+Both are SCAA-certified, just like the Technivorm, and feature the same one-button brewing simplicity.
+We found that both make a great cup of coffee, far superior to standard drip coffee makers.
+Here’s our Bonavita BV1900TS review and our Bonavita Connoisseur review.

 The Verdict On The Technivorm Moccamaster Drip Coffee Maker